Handprint Press

 Economy

-The truth of economy (from the Greek word for “home”) asks us to recognize that we don’t really make our own lives but receive them as a gift from a source greater than ourselves (and greater than Jeff Bezos!)
-But to the extent that I sit in front of a screen in order to earn a few bux, I’m happy to express gratitude for the support it provides for making a home, growing food, raising kids, and working with neighbors.
+The truth of economy (from a Greek word for “home”) asks us to recognize that we don’t really make our own lives but receive them as a gift from a source greater than ourselves (and greater than Jeff Bezos.)
+But to the extent that I have to put in the screen time to earn a few bux, I’m happy to express gratitude for the support it provides for making a home, growing food, raising kids, and working with neighbors.
 Whether books, stories, or friendship, I offer all in thanks, because wealth is not ours to keep, but to plant, turn over, share.

 – Kiko